Arbitration Court

 The Arbitration Court was a permanent arbitration court with the maximum possible jurisdiction in the Czech Republic.
 The Arbitration Court is a distinguished institution not only in the Czech Republic but also abroad thanks to its innovative approaches to arbitration, the quality of its arbitral awards and the expertise of its arbitrators.

 ARBITRATION PREREQUISITE If you wish to have your disputes decided by the Arbitration Court, it is necessary to make a written agreement (or, most typically, arbitration clause) designating the jurisdiction of the Arbitration Court.
 The arbitration clause is typically entered as a provision in the property contract between the parties.
 If your agreement was concluded in the past without the arbitration clause, it can be amended by supplementing the arbitration clause designating the jurisdiction of the Arbitration Court for disputes arising out of the contract between the parties.
-The Arbitration Court usually arbitrates according to its Rules published in the Business Bulletin (“Obchodni vestnik”) unless the parties agree otherwise.
-The Rules and other information is available to the disputing parties and anyone interested on the Arbitration court web in the Czech, English, German, French and Russian language and also the printed version is available free of charge at the seat of the Arbitration Court, the regional arbitration venues, or at the seats of the Chambers of Commerce and Agricultural Chambers of the Czech Republic

 Advantages of arbitrating before the Arbitration Court:

-• choice of arbitrators; the List of Arbitrators includes a number of experts from all areas of the law and economics from the Czech Republic and from abroad
+• choice of arbitrators; the List of Arbitrators includes a number of experts from all areas of the law and economics from the Czech Republic and from abroad.

 • administrative support is provided by a professional secretariat.